Crinkle crankle wall

 A crinkle crankle wall, also known as a crinkum crankum, sinusoidal, serpentine, ribbon or wavy wall, is an unusual type of structural or garden wall built in a serpentine shape with alternating curves, originally used in Ancient Egypt, but also typically found in Suffolk in England.

-The alternate convex and concave curves in the wall provide stability and help it to resist lateral forces, leading to greater strength than a straight wall of the same thickness of bricks without the need for buttresses.
+The sinusoidal curves in the wall provide stability and help it to resist lateral forces, leading to greater strength than a straight wall of the same thickness of bricks without the need for buttresses.

 The phrase "crinkle crankle" is an ablaut reduplication, defined as something with bends and turns, first attested in 1598 (though "crinkle" and "crankle" have somewhat longer histories).

 History

 Sinusoidal walls featured extensively in the architecture of Egyptian city of Aten, thought to date from the period of Amenhotep III, some 3,400 years ago (1386–1353 BCE).
 Other examples exist at Tel el-Retaba and Thebes.

 As a minor part of a larger system of fortification, such a wall may have been used to force oncoming troops to break ranks from closed to open ranks, and further expose them to defensive assault.

 Many crinkle crankle walls are found in East Anglia, England, where the marshes of The Fens were drained by Dutch engineers starting in the mid-1600s.
 The construction of these walls has been attributed to these engineers, who called them slangenmuur (nl), meaning snake wall.
-The county of Suffolk claims at least 50 examples, twice as many as in the whole of the rest of the country.
+The county of Suffolk claims at least 100 examples, twice as many as in the whole of the rest of the country.
 The crinkle crankle wall running from the former manor house to All Saints' Church in the estate village of Easton is believed to be the longest existing example in England.

 The term "crinkle crankle" began to be applied to wavy walls in the 18th century, and is said to derive from a Suffolk dialect.
 At that time these garden walls were usually aligned east-west, so that one side faced south to catch the warming sun.
 They were used for growing fruit.

 In Lymington, Hampshire, there are at least two examples of crinkle crankle walls.
 The older of the two is thought to have been constructed at the time of the Napoleonic Wars (1803–1815) by exiled Hanoverian soldiers living in the adjacent house.

 Thomas Jefferson (1743–1826) incorporated serpentine walls into the architecture of the University of Virginia, which he founded in 1819.
 Flanking both sides of its landmark rotunda and extending down the length of the lawn are ten pavilions, each with its own walled garden separated by crinkle crankle walls.
 Although some authorities claim that Jefferson invented this design, he was merely adapting a well-established English style of construction.
 A university document in his own hand shows how he calculated the savings and combined aesthetics with utility.